-The ProfessionThe Maritime Assistant assists maritime professionals in their work.
+The ProfessionThe Maritime Assistant will work towards getting the International STCW diploma and will assist maritime professionals in their daily work.
 The Maritime Assistant learns the basics in boat handling (i.e. navigation, sailing, dingy driving).
 Thus the student gains knowledge and skills to work on boats and in other marine services on shore.

 You are good candidate for the Maritime Assistant program if you enjoy being outdoors, water sports, and working around boats.